Key Takeaways

 Another option is using nasal strips , which can be placed on the nose to help widen the nasal passageways and facilitate easier breathing.

-If other treatments for snoring are not effective, oral appliances may be an option.
-These devices are custom-made by a dentist and can help alleviate snoring.
-Oral appliances work by holding the mouth, tongue, or jaw in a specific position that does not block the airway.
+If other treatments for snoring aren’t effective, an anti-snoring mouthpiece may be an option.
+These devices are custom-made by a dentist and work by holding the mouth, tongue, or jaw in a specific position that doesn’t block the airway.
+There are two main types:

-While most people do not have side effects from using oral appliances, the devices can lead to an overbite or other permanent changes to the mouth.
+While most people don’t have side effects from using oral appliances, the devices can lead to an overbite or other permanent changes to the mouth.
 People who use oral appliances should only use custom-fitted devices and should have regular checkups with their dentist.

 Surgery